-With our bellies warmed from the Chianti wines and full from delicious aperitif, we headed back to Florence reflecting on our fun-filled day.
+With our bellies warmed from the Chianti wines and full of delicious aperitif, we headed back to Florence reflecting on our fun-filled day.

-Overall, we highly recommend My Tour!
-Our day was relaxing, organized, and most importantly, a great value.
+Overall, we highly recommend taking a wine tour!
+Our day was relaxing, organized, and most importantly, of great value.
 It was a fantastic way to experience Italy’s Chianti wine region without breaking the bank.
-My Tour has a variety of tours available, so browse their site and see what interests you!
+There are a variety of tours available, so browse their site and see what interests you!